0xAX/linux-insides/Timers/linux-timers-2.md

 }
 ```

 First of all we can see that the `__clocksource_register_scale` function starts from the call of the `__clocksource_update_freq_scale` function that defined in the same source code file and updates given clock source with the new frequency.
 Let's look on the implementation of this function.
 In the first step we need to check given frequency and if it was not passed as `zero`, we need to calculate `mult` and `shift` parameters for the given clock source.
 Why do we need to check value of the `frequency`?
-Actually it can be zero. if you attentively looked on the implementation of the `__clocksource_register` function, you may have noticed that we passed `frequency` as `0`.
+Actually it can be zero.
+If you attentively looked on the implementation of the `__clocksource_register` function, you may have noticed that we passed `frequency` as `0`.
 We will do it only for some clock sources that have self defined `mult` and `shift` parameters.
 Look in the previous [part](https://0xax.gitbook.io/linux-insides/summary/timers/linux-timers-1) and you will see that we saw calculation of the `mult` and `shift` for `jiffies`.
 The `__clocksource_update_freq_scale` function will do it for us for other clock sources.

-So in the start of the `__clocksource_update_freq_scale` function we check the value of the `frequency` parameter and if is not zero we need to calculate `mult` and `shift` for the given clock source.
+So in the start of the `__clocksource_update_freq_scale` function we check the value of the `frequency` parameter and if it is not zero we need to calculate `mult` and `shift` for the given clock source.
 Let's look on the `mult` and `shift` calculation:

 ```C
 void __clocksource_update_freq_scale(struct clocksource *cs, u32 scale, u32 freq)